llaske/sugarizer/docs/tutorial/VueJS/step6.md

 },
 ```

-If the activity is connected (i.e. `SugarPresence.isConnected()` is `true` which tells if presence is initialized), we call the `sendMessage` method.
+If the activity is shared with the network (i.e. `SugarPresence.isShared()` is `true` which tells if presence is initialized and the activity is shared), we call the `sendMessage` method.
 As its name implies, `sendMessage` is the method to send a message to the server.
 The parameter is the message you want to send.
 We decided to split the message in two parts: information about `user` that sent the message and the `content`, the user color.
 The user info is get from SugarPresence component using the `getUserInfo()` call: it will retrieve an object with `name`, `networkId` and `colorvalue`.

 That's all we need to create a shared activity and let it appear on the Neighborhood view of other users.
 We have now to handle what happens when a user clicks on the Join menu.
 In that case, your activity is automatically open by Sugarizer with a specific parameter in the environment.
 Another situation where component makes the life easier, it handles the existence of this parameter (`shareId`) and automatically intializes the presence object.